skellis46/slipbox/dance and embodiment (working title).md

 - [Choinière](x-devonthink-item://98BE098F-A795-46F6-BFC9-EE06CCE00E75) [@choiniere-2018-somatica] - talks about embodiment all the time, but simply not clear what it is (used her quote in Corporeal Epistemics)

 > these recent positions on the somatic bear witness to the commitment of certain artists to experiment with different forms of embodied mediation and new interpretations of embodiment.[@choiniere-2018-somatica p.196]

+- see [[the present is usually illegible to itself]] for not on hermeneutics and glimpsing assumptions